What is a Community Vision?

 How much time will it take to be part of the Community Panel?

-Panel members will need to spend approximately 15 hours over a couple of months.
-The Panel will meet online four times over three months.
-Sessions will be on a weekend, and each session will run for approximately three hours.
+Panel members will have to spend approximately 16 hours over a couple of months.
+The Panel will meet in person four times over three months.
+Sessions will be on a Saturday morning and will run for approximately four hours.
+Light refreshments will be provided.
 Panel members will be encouraged to contribute to an online private page between sessions.
-The final days and times will be based on the preference of the majority of successful applicants.
-Applicants can specify their day/time preferences in the expression of interest form.

 When will I find out if I am on the Community Panel?